Market Bag: Here's a guide to food prices this week

 |

-KINGSTON, Jamaica – Grocery shopping is an important part of anyone's budget in Jamaica but, with the fluctuating prices of food, the cost can be very unpredictable.
+KINGSTON, Jamaica – Grocery shopping is an important part of anyone's budget but, with the fluctuating prices of food, the cost can be very unpredictable.

 To help you better plan your spend on a weekly basis, Observer Online presents Market Bag – your guide to prices of food items ahead of your weekend shopping.